web-illinois/toolkit-builder/site/index.md

 * <a href="https://wordpress.webtheme.illinois.edu/">The Illinois Theme for Wordpress</a>
 * <a href="https://drupal.webtheme.illinois.edu/">The Illinois Theme for Drupal</a>

+To receive future notices about toolkit releases and WIGG announcements, please subscribe to illinoiswebtheme@lists.illinois.edu by sending an email to lists@lists.illinois.edu with the subject line, “subscribe illinoiswebtheme” or provide your email address for the <a href="https://lists.illinois.edu/lists/subscribe/illinoiswebtheme">Campus Web Theme List</a>.

 ### Color Lists
 * <a href="/colorcheck/index.html">Accessibility Color Checker</a>